GLRAzure/streaming-demo/README.md

 ![img](https://github.com/GLRAzure/streaming-demo/blob/master/img/PBIMockStream.png)

-## Once you create the Streaming Dashboard, and verify data is being populated in yoru storage account and SQL DB, the exercise is complete!
+## Once you create the Streaming Dashboard, and verify data is being populated in your storage account and SQL DB, the exercise is complete!